2016 Eséka train derailment

 On 21 October 2016, a Camrail inter-city passenger train travelling from Cameroon's capital, Yaoundé, to its largest city, Douala, derailed in Eséka, Centre Region.
 By 30 October 2016, the official number of casualties had reached 79 dead, with 550 injured.
-It was the deadliest rail accident on the African continent since the August 2007 Benaleka train accident.
+It was the deadliest rail crash on the African continent since the August 2007 Benaleka train accident.

 Background

 Camrail, which is a subsidiary company of the French Bolloré group, also operates Sitarail, the company that provides rail services in the former French colonies of Burkina Faso and Ivory Coast.
-Sitarail had a major accident in September 2016 when a bridge collapsed while one of Sitarail's trains travelled across it.
-The accident caused the closure of the international rail-link between the West African countries.
+Sitarail had a major crash in September 2016 when a bridge collapsed while one of Sitarail's trains travelled across it.
+The derailment caused the closure of the international rail-link between the West African countries.

 The Bolloré group, led by French billionaire Vincent Bolloré (whose son, Cyrille Bolloré, is the director of Bolloré Transports and Logistics and has been responsible for Camrail's operations since January 2016), also has plans to build and operate additional rail lines in French West Africa as part of the West Africa Regional Rail Integration plan.

-Accident
+Derailment

-The passenger train involved in the accident was travelling on a Camrail line between the capital, Yaoundé, and the country's largest city and economic hub, Douala.
+The passenger train involved in the crash was travelling on a Camrail line between the capital, Yaoundé, and the country's largest city and economic hub, Douala.
 Because of recent heavy rains, a landslide had destroyed a bridge on the main road connecting the two cities, forcing many people to travel by train instead.
-As a result, Camrail extended the 9-carriage train with 8 additional carriages.
+As a result, Camrail extended the 9-carriage train with eight additional carriages.
 The number of passengers on board was reported to be around 1,300, more than double the intended capacity of 600 of the unextended train, and the train left Yaoundé at 11:00 local time with a slight delay.
 A Reuters journalist travelling on the train reported a loud noise and smoke as several of the carriages derailed around midday local time (11:00 GMT) in Eséka, about 120 km west of the capital.

 Victims were transported to a local hospital in Eséka, as well as to facilities in Douala.
 Social media images showed several carriages overturned on a slope beside the rail line, as hundreds of passengers looked on.
-Because of the accident and the earlier bridge collapse, Cameroon's main transportation axis was effectively cut for the time being.
+Because of the derailment and the earlier bridge collapse, Cameroon's main transportation axis was severed.